2011 Miami Dolphins season: Week 1: vs. New England Patriots

 The Dolphins began their 2011 campaign at home, for a Week 1 AFC East duel with the New England Patriots in the first game of Monday Night Football's doubleheader.
 Miami delivered the game's opening splash with a 9-yard touchdown run from quarterback Chad Henne.
 The Patriots answered with running back BenJarvus Green-Ellis getting a 4-yard touchdown run.
 New England took the lead in the second quarter as quarterback Tom Brady completed a 10-yard touchdown pass to tight end Rob Gronkowski.

 The Dolphins struck back in the third quarter as Henne found wide receiver Brian Hartline on a 10-yard touchdown pass, but New England came right back with Brady completing a 2-yard touchdown pass to wide receiver Wes Welker.
 Miami replied with a 20-yard field goal from kicker Dan Carpenter, but the Patriots came right back with Brady completing a 1-yard touchdown pass to tight end Aaron Hernandez.
 New England added onto their in the fourth quarter as kicker Stephen Gostkowski got a 20-yard field goal, followed by Brady completing a 99-yard touchdown pass to Welker.
 The Dolphins would close out the game with Henne finding running back Reggie Bush on a 2-yard touchdown pass.

 With the loss, Miami began their season at 0–1.

 Week 2: vs. Houston Texans

 With the loss, the Dolphins dropped to 0–2.

 Week 3: at Cleveland Browns

 With the loss, the Dolphins fell to 0–3.

 Week 4: at San Diego Chargers

 With the loss, the Dolphins went into their bye week 0–4.

 Week 6: at New York Jets

 With the loss, the Dolphins fell to 0–5.

 Week 7: vs. Denver Broncos

-With the loss, the Dolphins fell to 0–6.
+The Broncos overcame a 15–0 fourth-quarter deficit and won on a game-winning field goal in overtime.
+With the loss, the Dolphins fell to 0–6 and recorded their first home loss to the Broncos in eight meetings.